-Debt issuance costs under the Company's indebtedness are capitalized and amortized over the terms of the respective debt instrument.
+Debt issuance costs under the Company's indebtedness are capitalized and amortized over the term of the respective debt instrument.
+Unamortized debt issuance costs are expensed when the associated debt is repaid prior to maturity.
 Debt issuance costs related to debt securitizations are capitalized and amortized over the term of the underlying loans using the effective interest method.
-When an underlying loan is prepaid in a debt securitization, the related unamortized debt issuance costs are charged to expense based on a pro-rata share of the debt issuance costs being allocated to the specific loans that were prepaid.
-Amortization of debt issuance costs is included within interest expense in the Company's consolidated statements of operations while the unamortized balance on (i) Secured Funding Agreements (each individually defined in Note 4 included in these consolidated financial statements) are included within other assets and (ii) the Secured Term Loan (defined in Note 4 included in these consolidated financial statements) are included as a reduction to the carrying amount of the liability, in the Company's consolidated balance sheets.
+When an underlying loan is prepaid in a debt securitization and the outstanding principal balance of the securitization debt is reduced, the related unamortized debt issuance costs are charged to expense based on a pro-rata share of the debt issuance costs being allocated to the specific loans that were prepaid.
+Amortization of debt issuance costs is included within interest expense in the Company's consolidated statements of operations while the unamortized balance on (i) Secured Funding Agreements (each individually defined in Note 4 included in these consolidated financial statements) is included within other assets and (ii) the Secured Term Loan (defined in Note 4 included in these consolidated financial statements) and debt securitizations are both included as a reduction to the carrying amount of the liability, in the Company's consolidated balance sheets.

-The original issue discount ("OID") on amounts drawn under the Company's Secured Term Loan (defined in Note 4 included in these consolidated financial statements) represents a discount to the face amount of the drawn debt obligations.
-The OID is amortized over the term of the Secured Term Loan using the effective interest method and is included within interest expense in the Company's consolidated statements of operations while the unamortized balance is a reduction to the carrying amount of the Secured Term Loan in the Company's consolidated balance sheets.
+The original issue discount ("OID") on amounts drawn under the Company's Secured Term Loan represents a discount to the face amount of the drawn debt obligations.
+The OID is amortized over the term of the Secured Term Loan using the effective interest method and is included within interest expense in the Company's consolidated statements of operations while the unamortized balance is included as a reduction to the carrying amount of the Secured Term Loan in the Company's consolidated balance sheets.